T3DocumentationStarter/Public-Info-055/Documentation/User/Index.rst

 Flexible content width
 ======================

-To create content spanning the entire page width (´see example <https://www.pizpalue.buechler.pro/das-plus/flexible-inhaltsbreite/>´__) one might use the "Full width" page layout in conjunction with the "Bootstrap fix container" and "Full with container" grid elements:
+To create content spanning the entire page width (`see example <https://www.pizpalue.buechler.pro/das-plus/flexible-inhaltsbreite/>`__) one might use the "Full width" page layout in conjunction with the "Bootstrap fix container" and "Full with container" grid elements: